core-wg/href/draft-ietf-core-href.md

    elements from the path array to the array in the path section in the buffer; set query to empty and fragment to null.

+5. If query is non-null in the CRI reference, set fragment to `null` in the buffer.
-5. Apart from the path and discard, copy all non-null sections from the CRI reference to the buffer in sequence; set fragment to `null` in the buffer if query is non-null in the CRI reference.
+   Apart from the path and discard, copy all non-null sections from the CRI reference to the buffer in sequence.

 6. Return the sections in the buffer as the resolved CRI.